foamliu/Speech-Transformer/README.md

 # Speech Transformer

+## Introduction

+This is a PyTorch re-implementation of Speech-Transformer: A No-Recurrence Sequence-to-Sequence Model for Speech Recognition.

 ## Dataset

 Aishell is an open-source Chinese Mandarin speech corpus published by Beijing Shell Shell Technology Co.,Ltd.